There is nothing quite like a good candy bar, is there?

 3. PayDay.
 On rare occasions, a candy bar without chocolate is in order.
 Enter this combination of peanuts, caramel, and enamel-eating sugar.
 Do NOT try an imitation.

-2. Nutrageous.
+1. Nutrageous.
 OMG.
 Chocolate, peanuts, caramel, peanut butter, all rolled into one delicious confection.
-For a season in my life, I’d buy five at a time and the people behind the counter give me a sly look as if to say, “What’s your problem, dude?”
+I buy five at a time and the people behind the counter give me a sly look as if to say, “What’s your problem, dude?”